-Learning Outcomes

-- Students will be able to navigate the Scratch website and understand its basic functionalities. - Students will be able to create and manipulate a sprite using Scratch's block-based coding system. - Students will be able to implement motion and control blocks to make their sprite move and turn. - Students will be able to use a loop block to make their sprite perform actions repeatedly. - Students will understand how changing the values in their blocks affects the behavior of their sprite. - Students will be able to add and change the backdrop of their Scratch project to enhance the visual appeal.
+Learning Goals Learning Outcomes Students will understand the basics of coding and its importance in creating games, animations, and interactive stories Students will be able to navigate the Scratch website and understand its basic functionalities.
+Students will be able to navigate and use the Scratch platform effectively.
+Students will be able to create and manipulate a sprite using Scratch's block-based coding system.
+Students will learn how to create and control a sprite using various coding blocks in Scratch.
+Students will be able to implement motion and control blocks to make their sprite move and turn.
+Students will understand how to use loops and control structures to create repeated actions in Scratch.
+Students will be able to use a loop block to make their sprite perform actions repeatedly.
+Students will learn how to add and manipulate backdrops in Scratch to enhance their projects.
+Students will understand how changing the values in their blocks affects the behavior of their Students will develop an attitude of exploration and creativity in coding, leading to the creation of unique and personalized projects. sprite.
+Students will be able to add and change the backdrop of their Scratch project to enhance the visual appeal.